envite-consulting/camunda-carbon-reductor/README.md

 # 🚀Getting Started

+## Register to Camunda Platform 8 SaaS

+If you don't have a Camunda Platform 8 account you can create a 30-day trial: https://accounts.cloud.camunda.io/signup

+## Create a Cluster and Client

+* Login to Camunda Platform 8: https://camunda.io/
+* Create a cluster
+* Register a new client in the section "API".
+Select all scopes if unsure.

+## Import Process Model to Camunda Platform 8

+* Open the Camunda Web Modeler
+* Import the process model `exampleprocess/CarbonHack22Process.bpmn`
+* Start a new instance
+* Switch to Camunda Operate to see the token waiting at the connector

 ## Run Carbon Aware SDK Web API locally

 Start the carbon aware SDK locally which acts as a proxy to the WattTime-API: